About me

 After many threats to head bush we are still here, concentrating on living as self sufficiently and sustainably as we can in the suburban environment.
 Here are some of the things we are up to –

-We grow as much of our own veggies as we can organically, using open pollinated seed, our own where we can.
-We make seed rasing mix using worm castings, sand and cocopeat, once the seedlings are up we pot them on into cardboard tubes and then plant them out when they are ready.
-I have developed a spreadsheet that follows a two weekly sow/pot on/plant out rotation.
+We grow as much of our own veggies as we can organically using open pollinated seed, which we save ourselves where we can.
+We make seed raising mix using worm castings, sand and cocopeat, once the seedlings are up we pot them on into newspaper pots and then plant them out when they are ready.
+I have developed a spreadsheet (see vegie plan) that follows a two weekly sow/pot on/plant out rotation.
 We have a small greenhouse that we use to raise seedlings and grow a bit of out of season stuff during winter.
-During summer we have a shade “cupboard” that we use to raise the seedlings in.
+During summer we place shade cloth over the greenhouse and continue to use it to raise seedlings in.

-I get in grass hay from a local supplier and let it get worked over by the chooks and then use it as mulch.
-We have 13 beds, each about 1m x 2 metres.
-We fertilise using a chook tractor which is designed to sit directly over a veggie bed.
+I get in grass hay from a local supplier where I can or failing that, straw, and let it get worked over by chooks and then use it as mulch.
+We have 14 beds, half are about 2 metres x 1 metre and half are 3 metres x 1 metre .
+We fertilise mainly using a chook tractor which is designed to sit directly over a veggie bed with some compost and comfrey extract also used.
 The chook tractor spends two weeks on each bed twice a year.
-The chook tractor has 4 chooks in it and we can get up to 4 eggs a day but we also have the “Retirement Village”, a shed where the non-productive chooks still do meaningful work by digging over the hay and turning it into mulch.
+The chook tractor has 2 or 3 chooks in it and we can get up to 3 eggs a day but we also have the “Retirement Village”, a shed where the non-productive chooks still do meaningful work by digging over the hay and turning it into mulch.

-We have two recycled steel bathtubs, one which we use as a fishpond but also grows water chestnuts and an similar plant called Arrow with decorative arrow shaped leaves.
-The other houses our worm farm which helps us process our veggie waste and provides castings to make the seed rasing mix with.
+We have six recycled steel bathtubs; one which we use as a fishpond but also grows water chestnuts and an similar plant called Arrow with decorative arrow shaped leaves.
+Another houses our worm farm which helps us process our veggie waste and provides castings to make the seed rasing mix with.
+Two are in the front yard as wicking beds growing insectary plants and pumpkins etc. and the final two are in the back yard treating our wastewater as a constructed wetland.

-I have put together a rocket stove, which is used to cook with a wok and burns small twigs efficiently to produce plenty of heat for cooking.
+I have put together two rocket stoves, which is used to cook with a wok and burns small twigs efficiently to produce plenty of heat for cooking.
 Small twigs are available for the taking in our area, they literally fall off the native trees in the parks and roadsides.

 We open every year for sustainable house day and permaculture day and try and get the word out that more sustainable living in the city is not only possible, it’s fun!